Accurate estimation of

 pedigrees, ERSA can verify distant relationships without genotyping intervening

-family members, sharply reducing sample collection and genotyping
+family members, reducing the need for extensive sample collection and

 - >100,000 genetic ancestry tests performed annually.

 - >$12,000,000 spent on genetic ancestry testing.